kleinfreund/reverse-iterable-set/README.md

 Returns an iterator containing the values in the `ReverseIterableSet` object in insertion order.

-An iterator containing the same values in reverse-insertion order can be obtained with `values().reverse()`.
+An iterator containing the same values in reverse-insertion order can be obtained with `values().reverseIterator()`.

 #### Syntax